Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 I tried 4 products from this vegan brand.
 Here's my verdict.

-Fleur & Bee is a newcomer to the vegan skincare space, offering a line of five cruelty-, gluten-, sulfate- and paraben-free products.
+Fleur & Bee is a newcomer to the vegan skincare space, offering a line of five cruelty-, gluten-, sulfate- and paraben-free products available at drugstores like Rite Aid.
 I tried sample sizes of four of these products to see if they live up to the hype.

 I’ll preface this review by disclosing that my skin is dry, sensitive and generally gets pretty angry when I apply a lot of trendy ingredients.
 So if your skin type is on the opposite spectrum, you might have a different experience with some of these products.

 Fleur & Bee sent me a free sample pack containing these four products, but I haven’t been otherwise compensated for my review.
 These are my honest, unbiased opinions after giving the samples a try.

 Crème de la Cream

 My initial thought when applying this moisturizer was that it’s a bit thicker and richer than I prefer to use on my face — at least for daytime.
 But it was perfect for my dry hands and would probably make a good overnight facial moisturizer.
 The sample size of this product was just enough for a single use, though, so I wasn’t able to try it overnight.

 That said, I love the ingredients in this moisturizer and would use it again for that reason.
 As someone with dry, sensitive skin that’s prone to breakouts and stinging, I’m very particular about which skincare ingredients I use.
 This moisturizer did not cause any stinging, burning, or redness whatsoever, and it felt smooth and rich when applied.

 The one drawback I noticed is that it has a strong earthy smell to it that lingers well after it’s been applied.Shop Fleur & Bee on Amazon

 Eyes Eyes Baby